 Back to this morning, needless to say I was a bit upset after the cat crap fiasco.
 I think the fact that I was wearing boots with deep treads made it worse.
 After cleaning my boots, scrubbing my hands, washing the floor, and then finally getting in the car and backing out of the driveway to leave for work, I noticed that once again the cat dishes and food had been placed next to the fence in our driveway.
 Apparently she has been leaving them there at night and then picking them up early in the morning.
 This, after she said she would stop doing it.
 How disrespectful.
 This really ticked me off.

 It was about 7:30 am at this point.
 I got out of the car, picked up her cans and dishes and walked over to her house.
 Placing them on her porch, I knocked at her door few times.
 First there was no answer, then she suddenly burst out of the door.
 I could not help but notice that her clothing was absolutely covered in cat hair from top to bottom, as if she had been rolling in it.
 She looked like a hair rug.
-And I am standing there with purple hair.
+And I am standing there with purple hair and furious.
 Can you just see it?

 I explained again what a nuisance the feral cats in our yard have become.
 “That’s why I am trapping them”, she said.
 I told her I stepped in cat crap this morning and that they were doing it in my garden beds.
 I told her I have grandchildren that come to my house and I don’t want them exposed to this.
 I pointed out that these feral cats are not vaccinated (“And that is why I am trapping them!” she reiterated.
 What does that mean?
 Is she going to get them vaccinated and then set them loose again?
-Apparently yes, she is in support of TNR – Trap, Neuter, Release – for feral cats).
+Apparently yes, she is in support of TNR – Trap, Neuter, Release – for feral cats.
 I explained that they can carry toxoplasmosis, and furthermore, I am actually allergic to cats.
 I asked her why she wasn’t feeding them in her own yard.
 She told me that two cats had gotten run over in front of her house, “Right here in the street!”, so therefore she was feeding them in our yard, among other strategic places throughout the neighborhood.
 Of course, the same street in front of her house is the same street in front of mine – I honestly don’t see what the difference is whether the cats run into the street from her house at Point A or my house at Point B…… but the logic in this conversation seemed to be rapidly unraveling anyway.
-Wanting to appear as logical and calm as possible, not once did I mention that on top of everything else, she was actually trespassing.
+Wanting to appear as reasonable and calm as possible, not once did I mention that on top of everything else, she was actually trespassing.

 As I expressed my distress and displeasure with the situation and she continued to defend her position, she began to get a suspicious, defensive look on her face…. a look that clearly said “You are a cat hater!”
 Even though she didn’t say it, I could almost see it in Big Print.